korpsvart/TabMaker/readme.md

 - fingers can not cross;
 - the minimum fret is always played with the index finger (even in situations where spontaneous fingering may not follow this principle, an alternative one which respects such rule can typically be found);
 - if the "difficultMode" is disabled, no stretches between consecutive fingers are allowed (this assumption is quite restrictive since it makes many ninth chords impossible to play.
 However, it works well for major, minor, and seventh chords);
-- id the "difficultMode" is enabled, one fret stretch between two consecutive fingers (except for middle and ring finger) is allowed.
+- if the "difficultMode" is enabled, one fret stretch between two consecutive fingers (except for middle and ring finger) is allowed.

 It works recursively and it stops as soon as a feasible fingering is found.